Better-Call-Jason/nginx-streaming-server-app/README.md

 ## <a name='donate'></a>Donate

-This project was months in development.
-Once I had a working model that I tested repeatedly I spent weeks in tutorial preparation trying to make it as easy as possible for a novice or an expert to own their own live stream server.
+This project was months in development from the idea to full execution.
+Once I had a fully working model I tested it repeatedly on many different compute instances.
+I spent weeks in tutorial preparation trying to make it as easy as possible for a novice or an expert to own their own live stream server as conveniently as possible.
 While I make it all look very easy to do, there are a lot of complex things involved here.
+From the back end to the front end, everything is built to help you succeed.
 If my tutorial has helped you out, please email me at everydayjason@protonmail.com and tell me about it.
 I can't wait to hear about your successes!
 And, please consider making a BTC or LTC donation below.

 [![Donate Crypto](https://nowpayments.io/images/embeds/donation-button-white.svg "Donate Button")](https://nowpayments.io/donation?api_key=3JB4N4H-57MME28-GXQF9CK-G61YRXR&source=lk_donation&medium=referral)